arifulmrislam/Advantech-LoRaWAN-WISE-6610-gateway-and-WISE-2410-wireless-condition-monitoring-sensor-solution/README.md

 Step4.

-A new tab will pop up after click on network server > enable > network > server (http)
+A new tab will pop up after click on network server > enable > network > server (http).

   Account: root